razvandancul/razvandancul/README.md

 📂 Some stuff I’ve built:

-• Java Snake Game : A recreation of the classic Snake game developed using Java Swing, focusing on GUI logic and event handling.
+• **Java Snake Game** – A recreation of the classic Snake game built with **Java Swing**.
+This project highlights core OOP principles, custom GUI logic, and real-time event handling.

+• **RobotArm** – An **Arduino-powered** 6-DOF robotic arm integrated with a sensory glove, allowing for intuitive control via hand gestures and sensor data.

+• **Tourist App** – A comprehensive **Java** application for browsing and purchasing vacation packages.
+Features include dedicated dashboards for customers and businesses, secure authentication, account management, and automated **PDF invoice generation** for every transaction.

+• **DinuBlueSpeed Website** – A full-stack web application developed for **DinuBlueSpeed SRL**.
+Built with a **TypeScript** frontend and a **Python/Django** backend, it features a company presentation, customer reviews, and an integrated contact form that triggers automated email notifications upon submission.

 ⚡ Fun Facts: